IDunion/indy-node-test-container/README.md

 ## Benefits
 - No need to bother about the Python version installed on local machine.
-- No need to include additional package repositories required to retrive required libraries.
+- No need to include additional package repositories required to retrieve required libraries.
 - Executes arbitrary *pytest* unit tests on local code base.

 # Getting Started